lexo-ch/LinkChecker-Broken-Link-Finder-Email-Monitoring-Bash-Script/README.md

 The script uses `sendmail` directly for reliable email delivery with proper header control.
 This approach avoids duplicate headers and provides better compatibility across different systems.

-### Sendmail Configuration (Recommended)
+### Postfix Configuration (Recommended)

 The script is configured to use `sendmail` directly, which provides the most reliable email delivery.
-Ensure you have a working MTA installed:

-#### Option 1: Postfix with Sendmail Interface

 Install and configure Postfix (which provides the `sendmail` command):

 ```bash
 # Install Postfix